ibm-cloud-docs/dl/faqs.md

 Yes, they are listed in Virtual Private Cloud [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas) documentation.

-## How do I move from Direct Link Classic to the new Direct Link?
+## How do I move from Direct Link on Classic to the new Direct Link?
 {: #move-classic-to-new}
 {:faq}

 Direct Link has a completely new user interface and records system, requiring you to place a brand new Direct Link order.

-## Are there any performance impacts affected by moving from Direct Link Classic?
+## Are there any performance impacts affected by moving from Direct Link on Classic?
 {: #move-classic-to-new-performance}
 {:faq}